rattfieldnz/bitcoin-faucet-rotator-v2/INSTALL.md

 `a2ensite yourdomain.com.conf && service apache2 reload`

+#### NOTE:
+If you are running this in a local testing environment, add `AccessFileName .htaccess-dev` below the DocumentRoot line above.
+I have encountered authentication issues (e.g. not being able to log in) due to settings in the main .htaccess file, and have found that only having the default .htaccess in my local testing environment removes the issues I was having.
+I plan on using a process of elimination to see what exact .htaccess setting are causing the issues, and will report my findings here.

 ### Step 6

 Barring any potential errors in the previous installation, the script should be successful installed.
 Visit yourdomain.com in a (modern) web browser to see the functioning script in action.